-I’m aware of what happened to me, I don’t need to explain it all here, although I would mention that I am perhaps the only Alexander Technique teacher who has been sectioned four times, for what were/are very common menopausal symptoms, albeit chronic, and yet I landed in two psychiatric hospitals, the first time occurring just a month or so following graduation, and latterly for most of 2016.
+I’m aware of what happened to me, I don’t need to explain it all here, although I would mention that I am no doubt the only Alexander Technique teacher who has been sectioned four times, for what were/are very common menopausal symptoms, albeit chronic, and yet I landed in two psychiatric hospitals, the first time occurring just a month or so following graduation in 2012, and latterly for most of 2016.
 Sadly this can happen given how little is known about all this.
-I was and am far from mentally disturbed, however all my symtoms, especially chronic insomnia, can lead to schizophrenia and psychotic episodes, also panic attacks, anxiety and confusion if acute.
+I am far from mentally disturbed, however all my symtoms, especially chronic insomnia, can lead to schizophrenia and psychotic episodes, also panic attacks, anxiety and confusion if acute.
 Due to depleted hormone levels, these can also present during menopause.
 Given the extent to which my hair was falling out, why else would one’s hair fall out to this degree if it were not menopause?
 I became aware that doctors in this country currently receive very little training when it comes to menopause, something of which I was not aware, equally I was aware how very important poise is and yet lost it in the environments in which I found myself.
 I’m not convinced psychiatrists were aware of how hormones can play a paart in all of this, given how many times I made reference to menopause and how each time this was completely swept aside.
 Clearly I had heard about oestrogen, but I had not heard that much about how progesterone impacts all this.
 All I knew was that I had undergone a partial thyroidectomy in 2007, was not on medication or HRT, and started experiencing all this.

 Learning Alexander Technique is very much about unlearning how we habitually do things with ourselves, whatever we’re doing, however whilst we’re unlearning our habits, we’re also learning new ones in their place, so we’re simultaneously unlearning and learning about how the total pattern works as a unity, appreciating that the means-whereby is far more important than end-gaining.
 Observing how we interfere with this and what we can do to prevent this provides us with useful experiences which we then find we can apply.
 There are no mistakes, there are just paths of further learning, ongoing exploration, consideration, insight when it comes to stopping to consider unconscious habit in all of us.